AdyaS2010/Generation-Connect/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 **TL;DR**: You can use this code for anything—personal projects, commercial products, school assignments.
-Just include the original license and give credit where it's due.
+Just include the original license and give credit where it's due 🫡.
 We'd love to hear what you build!

 ---